Thilo Bode

-Thilo Bode (born 14 January 1947) is the founder and International Director of the consumer rights advocacy group Foodwatch, and was previously the CEO of Greenpeace.
+Thilo Bode (Note: Not to be confused with the like-named commanding officer of German submarine U-858 during World War II.) (born 14 January 1947) is the founder and International Director of the consumer rights advocacy group Foodwatch, and was previously the CEO of Greenpeace.

 Career

 Born in Eching am Ammersee, Germany, Bode is the son of journalist Thilo Bode and a bookseller.
 After graduating from the Karlsgymnasium München-Pasing high school in 1966, he founded the Working Group of Young Socialists in the SPD (Jusos) union for the municipality of Herrsching am Ammersee and served as Jusos chairman for the district of Starnberg.
 He began studying sociology at the universities of Munich and Regensburg, before changing course to economics.
 After graduating with a degree in economics in 1972, Bode received a doctoral scholarship and, in 1975, Bode became a doctor of political sciences.
 His dissertation was on direct investments.
 Bode later worked for engineering company Lahmeyer International, for the development bank Kreditanstalt für Wiederaufbau (KfW) and as an executive assistant to a medium-sized Düsseldorf company in the metal industry.

 From 1989 to 1995, he served as managing director of the German arm of the environmental organization Greenpeace and from 1995 to 2001, he served in the same position at Greenpeace International.
 In 2002, Bode founded the consumer protection organization Foodwatch, and led the organization as managing director.
 In April 2017, he relinquished the management of Foodwatch Germany to Martin Rücker and has since served as director for Foodwatch International.
 He also regularly publishes political science papers, for example in the Blättern für deutsche und internationale Politik.